opensearch-project/opensearch-spark/docs/ppl-lang/ppl-subquery-command.md

 ### **Additional Context**

-The most cases in the description is to request a `InSubquery` expression.
+`InSubquery`, `ExistsSubquery` and `ScalarSubquery` are all subquery expression.
+The common usage of subquery expression is in `where` clause:

 The `where` command syntax is:

 ```
 | where <boolean expression>
 ```
-So the subquery in description is part of boolean expression, such as
+So the subquery is part of boolean expression, such as

 ```sql
 | where orders.order_id in (subquery source=returns | where return_reason="damaged" | return order_id)